Video editing is part of your life. It almost feels like breathing, sleeping, or eating. It’s something you just do as a creator.

 This makes total sense — it’s your brand as a content creator what we’re talking about, and you want to own something nobody else can replicate.
 Something that makes you recognizable or unique.
 And editing does the work for this.

 A consistent and repeatable way to edit your videos, thumbnail style, transitions, or added elements will help.
-A great example of this is how some YouTube content creators create expectations by sharing a highlighting moment from their videos at the beginning to draw people’s attention.
+A great example of this is how some YouTube content creators and influencers create expectations by sharing a highlighting moment from their videos at the beginning to draw people’s attention.

 And the fourth and final best practice is… Storytelling.